Social bots – one of the main “social media villains” – have recently been discovered to “play a key role in the spread of fake news.”

 Given that writing and sharing fake news can be such a lucrative business, the implications of this study are extremely far-reaching – well beyond the political spectrum.
 In an age of virality, fake news can and has been spread about specific individuals or companies – often for a quick payday.

-Consider the example of Karri Twist, London-based Indian restaurant, that was almost forced to close its doors after a rumor was spread that it was selling human meat.
+Consider the example of Karri Twist, a London-based Indian restaurant, that was almost forced to close its doors after a rumor was spread that it was selling human meat.
 Or the example of “pizzagate,” in which a Washington pizzeria was falsely accused of holding young children as sex slaves.
 As these examples suggest, businesses are not immune to the spread of fake news, and if not protected properly, irreparable damage can occur.

 This idea was echoed in a recent post by Adweek, where Jenny Wolfram, CEO of BrandBastion, discussed the “Big Social Media Villains and How to Fight Them,” and reminded us of the danger of these social bots and fake accounts.